About This Ford F-150 Build

 Fitment Breakdown: Fuel Off-Road Vector D579 on the Ford F-150

-I walked around this white F-150 for twenty minutes straight at the show.
-The 18x9 Fuel Off-Road Vector D579 wheels fit this truck like they rolled out of the factory that way.
-That nine-inch width provides the perfect backbone for a meatier tire setup.
+I walked around this F-150 for twenty minutes just to soak in the fitment.
+The 18x9 Fuel Vector D579 fits this chassis like it came straight from the factory floor.
+That nine-inch width is the absolute sweet spot for a truck meant to see both pavement and dirt.

 What We Recommend for Ford F-150 Owners